samjameshambridge/Lotus/README.md

 1. Meditate to peaceful and immersive landscapesfor a set amount of time.
 2. Play the landscapes and their sounds in the background of the PC for a relaxing and calm environment.

-The inspiration behind this app was to create a web application with Javascript and CSS that I would want to use without using any frameworks or libraries.

 ## Technologies
 This project is written with:
 * Javascript